bootstrapworld/curriculum/lessons/Data-Science/codap-transformers-1/langs/en-us/slides.md

 ---
 {layout="DS Title Slide"}
-# Introduction to Transformers: Sort
+# Introduction to Transformers: Filter

 <!--
 To learn more about how to use PearDeck, and how to view the embedded links on these slides without going into present mode visit https://help.peardeck.com/en